Andrewodwyer/City-Events-Blog/README.md

   4. Add their own event
   5. Update and delete their event
-  6. See a list of event they’ve created
+  6. See a list of events they’ve created
   7. Indicate if they will be attending an event
   8. Write a comment or ask a question on an event
   9. Edit and delete their comment/question